brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/index.md

 ## Define the spheroid

 Use a rigid prolate spheroid with 2 cm axial and 1 cm equatorial semi-axes in water.
+Its long axis is x; y and z span the circular cross-section.
 The frequency is 38 kHz, and incidence is 45° from the symmetry axis at zero azimuth.
 The BEM calculation uses 24 meridian panels and Fourier modes 0 through 4.
 These are small visualization settings.
 Increase both to check numerical convergence.